Tribal Government & News

 According to a Monday, March 31, press release from the Yamhill County Sheriff’s Office, the suspect in the shooting, Cesar Flores, 41, has been arrested on charges of unlawful use of a weapon and assault in the first degree.
 He remains in custody at the Yamhill County Jail, with a bail set at $750,000.

-The Sheriff’s Office said that detectives can confirm that the victim and the suspect were both coworkers and acquaintances at the time of the incident.
+The Sheriff’s Office said that detectives confirmed that the victim and the suspect were both coworkers and acquaintances at the time of the incident.

-The shooting was originally reported on March 27, in a post on the Yamhill County Sheriff’s Office Facebook page, which said that deputies and medics responded to the incident.
+The shooting was originally reported in a post on the Yamhill County Sheriff’s Office Facebook page, which said that deputies and medics responded to the incident.
 The wounded victim was transported to a nearby hospital and their condition is not known at this time.

 The suspect was originally reported to be a Woodburn resident but was not named.